I’ve been using both grammar checkers for over a year, as a writer, blogger, and editor.

 - Ginger has a translation option, but it’s nothing better than you would get from Google Translate.

 - Ginger also has a built-in dictionary and thesaurus.
-However, I still prefer to use a free (and blazing fast) all in one dictionary like OneLook.
+However, I still prefer to use a free (and blazing fast) all-in-one dictionary like OneLook.

 4. The main features of Grammarly and Ginger – a comparison table

-I dug a deep into all available features of the two apps.
+I dug deep into all the available features of the two apps.
 Feel free to compare them below.
 You’ll see that Grammarly offers more in-demand features and more functionality which makes it a winner in this comparison.